jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_new.md

-Note that the Deadlocks, Wait Events and Workload Analysis features in Spotlight on SQL Server Enterprise make use of Extended Events.
+Note that the Deadlocks, Wait Events and Workload Analysis features in Spotlight Enterprise make use of Extended Events.
 Spotlight will continue to use Extended Events in the development of the product's features.

 {% include links.html %}